yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 # Data Marketplace overview

 **Data silos make it difficult to buy and sell data among different data points.
-To overcome this challenge, the Data Marketplace uses IOTA MAM channels to open up the data silos and allow users to make micropayments of IOTA tokens to the data owners in exchange for data.**
+To overcome this challenge, the Data Marketplace uses IOTA masked authenticated messaging (MAM) channels to open up the data silos and allow users to make micropayments of IOTA tokens to the data owners in exchange for data.**

 Data is one of the most fundamental ingredients in the machine economy and the connected world.
 It is the foundation of the Data — Information — Knowledge — Wisdom [(DIKW) pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid).